 We believe SENSUS will be attractive to endocrinologists, podiatrists, and primary care physicians that are challenged with trying to manage pain in their patients with diabetes.
 The prevalence of PDN suggests that there is a significant market for SENSUS in the United States.
-As of June 30, 2013, we had about 15 regional DME distributors in place in the United States.
+As of March 31, 2013, we had ten regional DME distributors in place in the United States with 40 sales representatives.
 Our goal is to have broad national coverage in place by the end of 2013.
 We also believe that there are international market opportunities, particularly in Europe and Japan.

 In late 2011, we launched NC-stat DPNCheck into the United States market for endocrinology and podiatry, followed by market evaluations and/or sales efforts in primary care, retail health, and managed care.
-While we believe that all of these segments hold potential, we have narrowed our focus to managed care, and specifically Medicare Advantage providers, which we believe represent an attractive opportunity.
-However, recent changes to the Medicare Advantage patient assessment and premium structure effective for 2014 have reduced the potential financial benefits from early diagnosis of DPN.
-This has reduced the market opportunity and delayed adoption of NC-stat DPNCheck.
-Accordingly, we have scaled back our United States sales efforts for this product and now provide corporate-based sales outreach in addition to support to our existing customers.
-We also believe that there are attractive international market opportunities, particularly in Europe, Japan, and South Korea.
-We are addressing the domestic opportunity using corporate-level resources and we are working through local distributors to address international opportunities.
+While we believe that all of these segments hold potential, we have narrowed our focus to managed care, and specifically Medicare Advantage providers, which we believe represent the most attractive near-term opportunity.
+We believe the Medicare Advantage market represents an annual potential market of about \$20 million.
+We also believe that there are attractive international market opportunities, particularly in Europe, Japan, South Korea and in some developing countries.
+We have a four person senior level commercial operations team led by our Chief Operating Officer that is focused on developing the Medicare Advantage market.

 Our installed base of ADVANCE accounts is supported by our customer service department which consists of three representatives.
 We are not actively pursuing new ADVANCE customers.
 Interest expressed in new ADVANCE systems by potential customers is handled by our customer service department and our marketing department.
-Internationally, ADVANCE sales and account support is handled by our network of independent distributors.
+Internationally, ADVANCE sales and account support is handled by our network of independent distributors who are directed by our European Sales Manager.

-Our marketing support for SENSUS, NC-stat DPNCheck and ADVANCE is provided by our Senior Vice President of Commercial Operations and a Senior Marketing Specialist.
+Our marketing support for SENSUS, NC-stat DPNCheck and ADVANCE is provided by our Senior Vice President of Commercial Operations and two marketing staff.